 The Australian Federal Police maintains Law Enforcement Liaison Offices in Hanoi and Ho Chi Minh City.

 Education and training

-Australia is a leading study destination for Vietnamese students, with more than 22,000 student enrolments in Australian education institutions and an estimated 10,000 students undertaking Australian education and training courses in Vietnam.
+Australia is a leading study destination for Vietnamese students.
+In recent years there has been an average of more than 22,000 student enrolments per year in education institutions in Australia and an estimated 10,000 students undertaking Australian education and training courses in Vietnam per year.

 Australia's approach to human rights in Vietnam